 Abbreviations : Report Help

-Members of the family Secoviridae are non-enveloped viruses with mono- or bipartite (RNA-1 and RNA-2) linear positive-sense ssRNA genomes with the size of the RNAs combined ranging from 9 to 13.7 kilobases.
-They are related to picornaviruses and are classified in the order Picornavirales.
+Members of the family Secoviridae are non-enveloped viruses with mono- or bipartite (RNA-1 and RNA-2) linear positive-sense ssRNA genomes of 9 to 13.7 kilobases in total (Table 1.Secoviridae).
+Secoviruses are related to picornaviruses and are classified in the order Picornavirales.
 The majority of known members infect dicotyledonous plants and many are important plant pathogens (e.g. grapevine fanleaf virus and rice tungro spherical virus).

 cowpea mosaic virus, (RNA-1: X00206; RNA-2: X00729), species Cowpea mosaic virus, genus Comovirus